suparilabs/polygon-etb/knowledge-check/4-smart-contract.md

 ## Polygon smart contracts
-The following questions are related to smart contracts deployment and L1-L2 communication between Ethereum and Polygon
+The following questions does knowledge check on smart contracts deployment and L1-L2 communication between Ethereum and Polygon

 **1. Smart contracts deployable on Ethereum are not deployable on Polygon.**
 - [ ] True